-- 1. Create a folder on the filesystem and change: - a.
+- 1. ssh into eniac (as you did in prelab). - 2.
+Create a folder on the filesystem and change: - a.
 At the "prompt" type in the following commands to create a folder called ese150_lab9 and then a subfolder within it called ex1